 The apocalypse came suddenly.
 Some kind of worm, virus, trojan -- some kind of Mark Russinovich doomsday scenario.
 It spread so fast no one had a chance to react.
 It lit up every computer screen, obliterating every computer user in the world.
 Every last worker was obliterated, right at their desk.
 All that remained was a tiny pile of ashes on every seat.

 Only Wally was spared.
 While everyone else was at their desks working, Wally was wandering the halls, holding a coffee cup.

-'Just Wally' is a cartoon that removes all unneccessary elements from Dilbert, leavesing just the hero himself, Wally, wandering the empty building; holding meetings with himself; filling his loneliness with imagined interactions.
+'Just Wally' is a cartoon that removes all unnecessary elements from Dilbert, leaving just the hero himself, Wally, wandering the empty building; holding meetings with himself; filling his loneliness with imagined interactions.

 Wally has always been the truest character in Dilbert.
 I've met a few Dilberts in my time.
 I've met a few Pointy Haired Bosses.
 But just about everyone is at least part-Wally.
 And more than a few have been pure-Wally.
 You know who you are.

-Some people theorise that the true story of 'Just Wally' is that Wally is the one who died.
+Some people theorize that the true story of 'Just Wally' is that Wally is the one who died.
 This is his limbo, wandering alone, unable to interact with the living.

 Others say Wally has fallen into a coma.
 This is his extended delusion.
 He cannot tell dream from reality, sarcasm from seriousness.
 What exactly is a dream?
 What exactly is a joke?

 The words of JD Salinger are relevant here, as always.